Dountill/7dtd-undead-legacy-a20-modpack/README.md

 Want to join us?
 Check [our Discord](https://discord.gg/C5z598878q) for more information and access

 ## Description
-Some of the mods have been alteredd a little.
-The modnames have been changed to make sure they are loaded after UL is loaded.
+- Some of the mods have been altered a little.
+- The modnames have been changed to make sure they are loaded after UL is loaded.

 ## Undead Legacy
 We use an older version of 7 Days to Die (Alpha 20.7) because the overhaul mod Undead Legacy is not compatible with A21 yet.